 Recycling + Composting on Campus

 Originally nurtured and managed by the Unitarian Universalist Ministry for Earth, the program was designed to give roots and wings to the vision that, together, we can create a world in which all people make reverence, gratitude, and care for the living Earth that is central to our lives.
 The Green Sanctuary Program is voluntary and participation provides a framework for congregations and congregants to proclaim and live out their commitment to taking responsibility for our planet.
-It is a way for all Unitarian Universalists' to join our efforts, both symbolically and explicitly, in becoming stewards of the Earth.
-Please join us as we strive to preserve our community and our planet.
-Our Environmental Policy.
+It is a way for all Unitarian Universalists to join our efforts, both symbolically and explicitly, in becoming stewards of the Earth.
+Please reach out to us at (727) 531-7704 to inquire how you can help.

 BEACON FOOD FOREST + COMMUNITY GARDEN